 Turn on the Reading Room to motivate students with free-choice reading.
 You can also turn on the incentives that allow them to spend earned stars to personalize their avatar and to purchase items for their Raz Rocket.
 Our intermediate portal allows students to customize their learning area with different background they purchase and earn.
 Badges also reward students for achieving milestones and incentivize them to complete more activities.

 You may disable the Reading Room, Raz Rocket, and Avatar Builder for the class or an individual student if enough time is not being spent on assignments.

 Give students Assignments to earn stars for each completed activity such as reading, listening, or passing a quiz.
 Also give students access to the Science Library to motivate them to read from science topics of their choosing.

-Provide headsets for the best sound quality and to minimize disturbance and distraction resulting from students listening to books, responding to instructions, or from making recordings.
+Provide headsets for the best sound quality and to minimize disturbance and distraction resulting from students listening to books, completing interactive lessons, responding to instructions, or making recordings.